sourcegraph/sourcegraph-public-snapshot/doc/dev/campaigns_design.md

 ## Comparison to Kubernetes

 Both Kubernetes and campaigns help you manage a distributed system.
 Here's a comparison between a Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and a Sourcegraph campaign.
-In some cases, we've found Kubernetes to be a good source of inspiration, but resembling Kubernetes is **not** an explicit goal.
+In some cases, we've found Kubernetes to be a good source of inspiration for the campaigns API, but resembling Kubernetes is **not** an explicit goal.

 <table>
   <tr>